MukeshKumarC-0309/MukeshKumarC_Phase2/PicoCTF/Reverse_Engineering.md

-# GDB Baby Step 1
+# 1.GDB Baby Step 1
 Can you figure out what is in the eax register at the end of the main function?
 Put your answer in the picoCTF flag format: picoCTF{n} where n is the contents of the eax register in the decimal number base.
 If the answer was 0x11 your flag would be picoCTF{17}.
 Disassemble this.